The Polish Colony in Harbin, Manchuria

 The first brewery in Harbin opened

-Jan Wróblewski established Harbin’s first brewery in 1900.
-This brewery still operates and was the first to open in China.
+Jan Wróblewski, a Polish entrepreneur in Harbin, established the city’s first brewery in 1900.
+This brewery, the first ever in China, continues to operate today.
 Source: Fundacja Edukacji Polonijnej.

-The image shown is a contemporary example of Harbin beer that you can buy in China today.
+The image shown is a contemporary example of Harbin beer, which is available for purchase in China today.

 Image: Fredrik Rubensson from Stockholm, Sweden, CC BY-SA 2.0, via Wikimedia Commons.